ghezalahmad/SequentialLearningApp/README.md

 ## Conclusion
 Serial data collection of SL, even if more successful than RP, can be detrimental in a real-world application, as waiting for experimental results could delay experimental progress.
 This is especially the case for materials whose synthesis is complex and whose material properties take time to develop or characterize (e.g., 28-day compressive strength of concrete).
 Collecting all samples at once or in batches may be more successful.
 SL therefore targets material innovations for which data are not available or large-scale data collection would be too expensive.
 However, what actually provides an advantage in the lab depends heavily on how the SL problem is designed.
-The purpose of this app is to provide a tool to explore exactly under what conditions SL can help accelerate research.
+The purpose of SLAp is to provide a tool to quickly explore exactly under what conditions SL can help accelerate research.